LeChatErrant/table-of-contents-action/README.md

 ## Credits

-The script generating the markdown "Table of contents" section is from [ekalinin](https://github.com/ekalinin/github-markdown-toc)
+The script generating the markdown "Table of contents" section is forked from [ekalinin](https://github.com/ekalinin/github-markdown-toc)

 In the workflow example below, I'm using the github action made by [ad-m](https://github.com/ad-m/github-push-action)